Mundian To Bach Ke: As stereotype

-Outside these examples above, its massive popularity lent to frequent stereotypical use in western media as an auditory shorthand for introducing South Asians and/or aspects of their culture on screen.
+Outside these examples above, its massive popularity lent to frequent stereotypical use in western media as an auditory shorthand for introducing Indian people and/or aspects of their culture on screen.

-It was for example was a part of some internet memes with the audio volume heightened up and titled "loud indian music".
+It was for example a part of some internet memes with the audio volume heightened up and titled "loud indian music".
 The video became popular and featured characters either singing the song or yelling the song.
-The song was also used in a music video of a cat wearing a keffiyeh, earning 14,000,000 views to date.
+The song was also used in a music video of a cat wearing a keffiyeh, earning 18,000,000 views to date.